DigonIO/pypermission/docs/docs/ansi.md

 !!! warning

-    This library is not compliant with the Core RBAC ANSI standard, as the session concept is not implemented.
-Types and methods without correspondence in this library are denoted with "_N/A_"
+    PyPermission is not compliant with the Core RBAC ANSI standard, as the session concept is not implemented.
+Types and methods without correspondence in PyPermissionthis l are denoted with "_N/A_"

 The ANSI standard additionally defines a Static Separation of Duty (SSD) Relationship as well as Dynamic Separation of Duties (DSD) Relations.
 These relationships are defined as a constraint to prevent certain roles from being assigned to the same Subject.
-As our library does not support this feature, the tables below will skip all definitions and sections concerning Separation of Duty Relations.
+As PyPermission does not support this feature, the tables below will skip all definitions and sections concerning Separation of Duty Relations.

 ## 5 RBAC Reference Model